CrossyChainsaw/Portfolio/README.md

 [![image](https://user-images.githubusercontent.com/74303221/174412423-5b6d0471-9ec9-4a55-a268-0d4999c7213b.png)](https://www.youtube.com/watch?v=yQQNZTEnl6o)

+Uploading HUXW5738.MP4…

-Everytime I want to add a meme I have to edit the code, I tried to import [Imgur](https://imgur.com/a/l2wygcj) in my python code, so that I only have to add a meme to imgur and my application would automatically pull the image, but no succes sadly.
+Every time I want to add a meme I have to edit the code, I tried to import Imgur in my python code, so that I only have to add a meme to Imgur and my application would automatically pull the image, but no success sadly.
 Bot was made to mock a discord server called Money Squadron.
 But the hype came to an end.
-Bot is still up tho.
+Bot is still up though.
 For more information check out the documentation.

 [Money Squadron Virus Documentation](https://github.com/CrossyChainsaw/MoneySquadronVirus)